AIGAdc/dcdesignweek.org/_events/women-in-exhibit-design-studio-tour-and-creative-lunch.markdown

   in-person-body: |-
     Capacity restrictions for in-person events will be officially decided about two weeks out from DCDW and posted on the specific event pages in order to follow the latest CDC guidance.

-    *What COVID precautions are being taken for this event?*
+    <i>What COVID precautions are being taken for this event?</i>

-    **All attendees must bring proof of vaccination for entry.
-Masks are required inside the studio.**
+    All attendees must bring proof of vaccination for entry.
+Masks are required inside the studio.

-    *COVID-19 is rapidly changing: What happens if in-person events need to be cancelled?*
+    <i>COVID-19 is rapidly changing: What happens if in-person events need to be cancelled?</i>
     When possible, in-person events will be moved to Zoom and a refund should not be expected.
 If an event is canceled in its entirety a refund will be issued.
 In either scenario you will be notified immediately.
   is-remote: false
 filter-date:
   is-day-8: true
+filter-location:
+  is-in-person: true
 filter-time:
   is-daytime: true
 filter-type: